-The traditional technique for range representation [56] is prefix expansion, where a range is represented by a set of prefixes, each of which can be stored by a single TCAM entry.
-The worst-case expansion ratio when using prefix expansion for a w-bit field is 2w - 2 and for an entry with d ranges it is $(2w-2)^d$.
-The authors of [10,27] suggest encoding schemes other than binary: In [27], the authors propose DIRPE, a hierarchical version of fence encoding.
-The authors of [10] propose SRGE - an encoding based on binary reflected Gray code [20].
-However, these works do not reduce the range expansion to one, or, in the case of [27], it requires an infeasible exponential memory size to do that.
-SRGE [10] points out that more ranges can be expressed by using Gray code than when using binary representation, but it only reduces the worst case of row expansion to 2w - 4.
-DIRPE [27] suggests a tradeoff between row expansion and the number of bits required to code the range.
-For encoding without expansion, it demands the unfeasible number of $2^{w} - 1$ bits.
+The traditional technique for range representation [12] is prefix expansion, where a range is represented by a set of prefixes, each of which can be stored by a single TCAM entry.
+The worst-case expansion ratio when using prefix expansion for a w-bit field is 2w - 2 and for an entry with d ranges it is $(2w - 2)^d$.
+Lakshminarayanan et al. [14], and Bremler-Barr and Hendler [15] suggest encoding schemes other than binary: In [14], Lakshminarayanan et al. propose DIRPE, a hierarchical version of fence encoding.
+Bremler-Barr and Hendler [15] propose SRGE - an encoding based on binary reflected Gray code [36].
+However, these works do not reduce the range expansion to one, or, in the case of [14], it requires an infeasible exponential memory size to do that.
+SRGE [15] points out that more ranges can be expressed by using Gray code than when using binary representation, but it only reduces the worst case of row expansion to 2w - 4.
+DIRPE [14] suggests a tradeoff between row expansion and the number of bits required to code the range.
+For encoding without expansion, it demands the unfeasible number of $2^w - 1$ bits.

 The database-dependent range encoding techniques design the encoding to efficiently encode the ranges that specifically appear in the database.
-These techniques [8,12,13,29,57] use extra bits, in addition to the w bits of the range field.
-The basic idea [29] is to use the extra bits as a bit map: a single extra bit is assigned to each selected range in order to avoid the need to represent it by prefix expansion.
-Several works [8, 12, 13, 29, 57] deal with the scalability problem of this basic technique, which requires one bit per range.
+These techniques [16]-[20] use extra bits, in addition to the w bits of the range field.
+The basic idea [18] is to use the extra bits as a bit map: a single extra bit is assigned to each selected range in order to avoid the need to represent it by prefix expansion.

+Several works [16]-[20] deal with the scalability problem of this basic technique, which requires one bit per range.
 However, all these solutions still require either very long rows, proportionally to the number of encoded ranges, or they trade that for row expansion.
 Moreover, some of these solutions demand extra logic or extra memory that makes them useless in our case, where the number of ranges is high.

-In [47,48] it was suggested to use negation rules on TCAM instead of row expansion, when applicable, such that rules may specify the opposite of a range and a corresponding opposite action (e.g. 'deny' instead of 'accept' in ACL).
+In [42] and [43] it was suggested to use negation rules on TCAM instead of row expansion, when applicable, such that rules may specify the opposite of a range and a corresponding opposite action (e.g. 'deny' instead of 'accept' in ACL).
 This reduces worst-case expansion factor to w but does not eliminate it, and is only applicable in certain scenarios.

+In [44] and [45] it was suggested to use the independence of order between entries [44], or the independence between ingress and egress linecards [45], in order to reduce the number of bits used to represent multi-field forwarding tables.
+Specifically, this reduces the width of TCAM entries and compacts longer ranges to shorter ranges.
+It is possible to use our proposed encoding scheme can be used on top of the result tables provided by these works.
+In such a case, this will allow our scheme to represent longer ranges efficiently.
+However, our scheme is database independent and using such techniques will force it to be database-dependent.

-Other works [16, 26, 31-33, 49] improve the overall TCAM memory requirements for classification rules, or split the rules into multiple TCAM chips [34,60].
+Other works [21]-[24], [46], [47] improve the overall TCAM memory requirements for classification rules, or split the rules into multiple TCAM chips [48], [49].
 However, these works do not focus specifically on range encoding, and can be used on top of most of the range encoding techniques including the one proposed in this paper.